 Thomasville is a medium-sized city located in the state of North Carolina.
 With a population of 27,061 people and nine constituent neighborhoods, Thomasville is the 32nd largest community in North Carolina.

-Thomasville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Thomasville is generally considered to be a blue-collar town.
+37.40% of the Thomasville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thomasville is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Thomasville who work in office and administrative support (18.45%), sales jobs (9.23%), and food service (5.25%).
+There are especially a lot of people living in Thomasville who work in office and administrative support (16.41%), sales jobs (10.06%), and food service (4.94%).

-Thomasville is a very ethnically-diverse city.
+Thomasville is an extremely ethnically-diverse city.
 The people who call Thomasville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thomasville residents report their race to be White, followed by Black or African-American.
 Thomasville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.61% of the city’s residents.
-Important ancestries of people in Thomasville include English, Irish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 13.47% of the city’s residents.
+Important ancestries of people in Thomasville include Irish, English, Scottish, and Dutch.

 The most common language spoken in Thomasville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Urdu.